More

 Step #6: Push the iPad in single app mode

-Now, you can configure the restaurant POS in a single app mode by selecting the app that you want to run continuously on the iPad.
+Now, you can configure the restaurant POS in a single app mode also known as iPad kiosk mode by selecting the app that you want to run continuously on the iPad.

 Best Point of Sale (POS)